oracle-devrel/cd3-automation-toolkit/documentation/docs/cd3-overview.md

 <br>
 The toolkit supports 2 workflows:<br>

 **1. Create & Manage Resources in OCI (Greenfield Workflow):**

+- Use this workflow when there is empty OCI tenancy (or) need to create new resources without any requirement to modify / use any existing resources in tenancy.
-	- The filled in input Excel file is processed by the toolkit and terraform *.auto.tfvars files are generated for all those resources.<br>
+- The filled in input Excel file is fed to the toolkit and terraform *.auto.tfvars files are generated for all resources.
 - Modifying the same excel sheet and re running the toolkit will generate modified terraform *.auto.tfvars files.<br>
 - The generated terraform files can be used to deploy resources in OCI by generating a terraform plan and approving the plan for apply. <br>

-**2. Export & Manage Resources in OCI (Non-Greenfield Workflow):**<br>
+**2. Export & Manage Resources in OCI (Non-Greenfield Workflow):**

+- Use this workflow when there is need to use / manage existing resources with terraform.
+Export existing resources into CD3 & TF State, then use the Greenfield workflow to modify them or create more resources on top of them.
 - The input Excel (preferably the Blank template) is fed to the toolkit and resources are exported into CD3 Excel template. <br>
 - The toolkit then generates *auto.tfvars from the exported data in Excel file and also generates shell scripts with terraform import commands for all the resources.<br>
 - The shell scripts have to be executed in order to have the updated state file to manage the resources further.<br>
 - Modifying the same excel sheet and re running the toolkit will generate modified terraform *.auto.tfvars files.<br>

 !!! tip